 “Following announcements of life-threatening hurricanes likely to directly strike Savannah, residents and tourists alike have often commented on how fortunate the ‘immortal city’ has been to defy these predictions.
 However, though nearly all agree it could have been much worse than it turned out to be, with Hurricane Matthew the luck ran out in 2016.
 Throughout the night when Matthew hits, the narrator struggles to prevent a friend’s house from flooding and the next day walks through city parks photographing uprooted trees.
 In addition, he shares what it was like to experience the psychic pressure of dealing with the hurricane while simultaneously…”

-Ms. Patton’s choice and how it impacts all involved makes for a compelling narrative to which many hurricane survivors around the world can relate.
+Ms. Patton’s choice and how it impacts all involved (including her recently-deceased son Moses Trappio III) makes for a compelling narrative to which many hurricane survivors around the world can relate.
 Her story is also one of the primary examples of how and why Dreams of the Immortal City Savannah is proving appealing as regional and world literature.

 NEXT: The Month of April and Dreams of the Immortal City Savannah (part 2)